EnKrypt/arvind.io/src/pages/posts/writing-good-react-code/index.md

 One of it's major selling points is that it integrates quite seamlessly with good old Javascript, giving you a lot more freedom to write your code however you want.
 However this freedom also makes it very easy to write bad or messy code.

-What counts as good code and what counts as bad code is perhaps the subject of a future blog post, but for now I wanted to list down a few helpful ideas that were not obvious to me when I first started writing in React four years ago.
+What counts as good code and what counts as bad code is perhaps the subject of a future blog post, but for now I want to list down a few helpful ideas that were not obvious to me when I first started writing in React four years ago.

 ##### The following is not meant to be an exhaustive set of ways to go about writing React.
 There are exceptions to every rule of course.